john-savill/home_network/README.md

 ### Decision for my use case

-I'm leaning towards the M.2 setup without PoE for the moment, I should be able to modify the setup later and add PoE if needed.
-Memory prices are currently fluctuating quite a bit.
+I'm leaning towards the simple SATA setup without PoE for the moment, I should be able to modify the setup later and add PoE if needed.
+Memory prices are currently fluctuating quite a bit but SATA hasn't skyrocketed as much as NVME.
+I won't need the higher speeds for photo storage and the addtional hardware is cheaper.

 ### Steps

 Using the Pi-5 4GB version for the NAS.
 4GB is fine for the simple NAS I'll be running.
 I've Flashed Pi-OS onto a 32GB Micro-SD card and connected the Pi to my home network.

 Next I connect up the appropriate hardware.

+...

+## 4B cluster

+From an office closure I was lucky enough to get a few Pi 4Bs with 64GB SD cards.
+I plan to connect these up together for running misc. other home network tools (Pi-hole, etc).

+### Steps

+...

+## AI on CM5

+I have a CM5 on a development board I have used for some intial learning.
+With the NVME SSD connected I would like to run a local LLM for my own benefit.

+### Steps

+...